-We have been approached by a number of people who are involved in power related projects and feel that Oracle would be a symbiotic partner.
-Whilst the Thar projects are, and should remain, our primary focus we are conscious of the need to have projects that have a faster turnaround.
+As I mentioned in my report last year, we have been approached by a number of people who are involved in mining and power related projects who feel that Oracle would be a symbiotic partner.
+Whilst the Thar projects are, and should remain, our primary focus, we are conscious of the need to have projects that have a faster turnaround.
+To this end, in November 2020, we acquired two gold licenses in Western Australia, the Jundee East Project and the Northern Zone Project.
+Both licenses are in world class gold mining districts and add an important new dimension and commodity exposure to our shareholders